princenyeche/BOP/README.md

 |REDIS_URL | redis://url |
 |MAX_CONTENT_LENGTH| 2 * 1024 * 1024 |

-If redis is installed, use the terminal and activate it by using `heroku ps:scale worker=1 -a <app_name>` to provision the redis worker on the application.
-The `queue_timeout` environment variable is a string and can be represented as "30m" or "1h", "2h" etc. This tells bulkops how long a request can run for using redis.
+If redis is installed, use the terminal and activate it by using `heroku ps:scale worker=1 -a <app_name>` to provision the redis worker on the application(P/s To install redis plugin on Heroku requires you to add a payment system to your account if not you cannot use it).
+The `queue_timeout` environment variable is a string and can be represented as "30m" or "1h", "2h" etc. This tells bulkops how long a request job can run for using redis.
+This job is a queue task that is submitted and update back to the user.

 ### Local
 Make sure python is installed!
-Goto https://www.python.org/downloads/ any version from v3.6.x will do.
+Goto https://www.python.org/downloads/ any version from v3.6.x and above will do.
 You will also need to ensure you have `pip` on your computer with the download.
 Check by using
 ```bash
 pip --version
 ```